eoinkelly/ember-runloop-handbook/README.md

 3. Internal timers e.g. a particular timer has completed

 However there are a few events that the browser generates itself to tell Javascript about some important event in the lifecycle of the page.
-The must widely used of these is `DOMContentLoaded` which tells Javascript that the HTML has been fully parsed and the DOM (the memory structure the browser builds by parsing the HTML) is complete.
+The most widely used of these is `DOMContentLoaded` which tells Javascript that the HTML has been fully parsed and the DOM (the memory structure the browser builds by parsing the HTML) is complete.
 This is significant for Javascript because it